satvik090/RiskSense/README.md

 * **Latency** — tracked average and p95
 * **Failure handling** — fallback instead of crashing
 * **Separation of concerns** — real-time vs async analytics

+## Design Decisions & Trade-offs

+This project focuses more on system design choices than just feature building.

+### Why hybrid (rules + ML)?

+* Rules are fast and explainable (e.g., high amount, new category)
+* ML helps catch less obvious patterns
+* Trade-off: slightly more complexity, but better coverage

+---

+### Why Redis?

+* Used for caching, idempotency, and rate limiting
+* Keeps latency low and avoids recomputation
+* Trade-off: adds external dependency, but improves performance significantly

+---

+### Why idempotent APIs?

+* In financial systems, duplicate transactions can occur
+* Prevents double processing using transaction_id
+* Trade-off: requires extra checks, but critical for correctness

+---

+### Why separate anomaly detection from scoring?

+* Real-time scoring needs to be fast
+* Analytics can run asynchronously
+* Trade-off: eventual consistency, but better latency

+---

+### Why not a full database (PostgreSQL)?

+* Used in-memory + Redis for simplicity and speed
+* Trade-off: not persistent, but easier to iterate and demonstrate system design

+---

+### Why simple event queue (simulated)?

+* Shows how real systems decouple components
+* Trade-off: not production-grade, but demonstrates architecture clearly

 ---